-Protein X-ray crystallography and NMR spectroscopy are currently the only two methods, which provide atomic resolution tertary protein structures.
-Although, with around 90 000 entries in the Protein Data Bank (PDB), of which almost 80 000 were determined by diffraction methods, one could say that the method dominates the field of structural biology.
+Protein X-ray crystallography and NMR spectroscopy are currently the only two methods, which provide atomic resolution tertiary protein structures.
+Although, with around 140 000 entries in the Protein Data Bank (PDB, Feb 2018), of which the majority was determined by diffraction methods, one could say that the method dominates the field of structural biology.
 The use of protein structure information is currently widely spread within many areas of science and industry, among which are biotechnology and pharmaceutical industry.

 1. X-ray diffraction